The Revolutionaries (TV series)

-The Revolutionaries (द रिवोल्यूशनरीज) is an upcoming Indian period action drama web series directed by Nikkhil Advani and set to premiere in 2026 on Amazon Prime Video.
-The series is based on the non-fiction book Revolutionaries: The Other Story Of How India Won Its Freedom by Sanjeev Sanyal, and explores the lives of young Indian freedom fighters who believed armed resistance was essential to ending British colonial rule.
+The Revolutionaries is an Indian period action thriller streaming television series directed by Nikkhil Advani released on 11 September 2026 on Amazon Prime Video.
+The series is based on the non-fiction book Revolutionaries: The Other Story Of How India Won Its Freedom by Sanjeev Sanyal, and explores the lives of young Indian freedom fighters who believed armed resistance was essential to end British colonial rule.